agroal/pgagroal/doc/GETTING_STARTED.md

 ```

 This tells `pgagroal` that it can accept connections from all network addresses
-for all database and all user names.
+for all databases and all user names.

 We are now ready to run `pgagroal`.